 - (a) Title Page.
 The following information must be stated upon the first page of every document and may be presented for filing single-spaced2: - Attorney number, telephone number, and optionally the fax number, of the attorney appearing for the party in the action or proceeding and whether the attorney appears for the plaintiff, defendant, or other party in propria persona must be typewritten or printed in the space to the left of the center of the page and beginning at line one (1) on the first page.
-The space to the right of the center must be reserved for the filing marks of the Clerk. - (2) The title of the Court must begin on or below line six (6) of the first page. - inserted below the title of the Court in the space to the left of the center of the paper.
+The space to the right of the center must be reserved for the filing marks of the Clerk. - (2) The title of the Court must begin on or below line six (6) of the first page. - (3) The title of the action or proceeding must be inserted below the title of the Court in the space to the left of the center of the paper.
 Party names must be capitalized using proper upper and lower case type.
 If the parties are too numerous for all to be named on the first page, the names of the parties only may be continued on the second or successive pages.
 All parties named in the case caption must be separated by semicolons on any initial or amended complaint, petition, crossclaim, counterclaim, or third-party complaint.
 If the initial or amended complaint, petition, crossclaim, counterclaim, or third-party complaint applies to a consolidated action, the affected case number(s) must appear below the number of the established "lead", or lowest-numbered case.
 For all other papers filed in civil or criminal cases, it is sufficient to state the name of the first party on each side with an appropriate indication of the other parties, as provided by Rule 10(a), Federal Rules of Civil Procedure.
-In the space to the right of the center there must be inserted (A) the number of the action or proceeding; (B) a brief description of the nature of the document, including demand for trial by jury if made in the document; and (C) mention of any notice of motion or affidavits or memorandum in support.
+In the space to the right of the center there must be inserted (A) the number of the action or proceeding, including the defendant's number if the paper is filed on behalf of a single defendant in a multi-defendant criminal case4; (B) a brief description of the nature of the document, including demand for trial by jury if made in the document; and (C) mention of any notice of motion or affidavits or memorandum in support.